 MUST READ: AVOID these seven carb loading mistakes >>

 Easy to digest carbohydrates don’t mean sugar and sweets.
-Though they are delicious, we don’t want to increase inflammation or cause energy swings.
+Though they are delicious, we don’t want to increase inflammation or cause energy swings, so those are only part of your race week plan.

 - Juice – one of the few times we’ll recommend it here because usually we want the fiber of a smoothie